European Parliament: Members

 The parliamentarians are known in English as Members of the European Parliament (MEPs).
 They are elected every five years by universal suffrage and sit according to political allegiance.
 About 40 percent are women.
 Before the first direct elections, in 1979, they were appointed by their national parliaments.

 The Parliament has been criticized for underrepresentation of minority groups.
 In 2017, an estimated 17 MEPs were non-white, and of these, three were black, a disproportionately low number.
 According to activist organization European Network Against Racism, while an estimated 10% of Europe is composed of racial and ethnic minorities, only 5% of MEPs were members of such groups following the 2019 European Parliament election.

-Under the Lisbon Treaty, seats are allocated to each state according to population and the maximum number of members is set at 751.
+Under the Treaty of Lisbon, seats are allocated to each state according to population and the maximum number of members is set at 751.
 Since 1 February 2020 and the United Kingdom's leaving the EU, 705 MEPs sit in the European Parliament.
 It rose to 720 after the 2024 elections.

 Representation is currently limited to a maximum of 96 seats and a minimum of 6 seats per state and the seats are distributed according to "degressive proportionality", i.e., the larger the state, the more citizens are represented per MEP.
 As a result, Maltese and Luxembourgish voters have roughly 10x more influence per voter than citizens of the six largest countries.

 As of 2014, Germany (80.9 million inhabitants) has 96 seats (previously 99 seats), i.e. one seat for 843,000 inhabitants.
 Malta (0.4 million inhabitants) has 6 seats, i.e. one seat for 70,000 inhabitants.

 The new system implemented under the Lisbon Treaty, including revising the seating well before elections, was intended to avoid political horse trading when the allocations have to be revised to reflect demographic changes.

 Pursuant to this apportionment, the constituencies are formed.
 In four EU member states (Belgium, Ireland, Italy and Poland), the national territory is divided into a number of constituencies.
 In the remaining member states, the whole country forms a single constituency.
 All member states hold elections to the European Parliament using various forms of proportional representation.